About the pilot

 - Mild to moderate acne

-- Acute wound management
+- Acute minor wound management

 - Acute diffuse otitis externa